 It cannot be denied that the above, and other, causes of degradation spread with the diffusion of the Greek race and the language.
 Antioch and Alexandria became almost worse than Athens and Corinth.
 But the very diffusion and development of this corruption was preparing the way, because it showed the necessity for the interposition of a Gospel.
-It also showed the necessity of the Roman empire in order to enable the spread of Jesus' message to the entire known world.
+It also showed the necessity of Rome's empire in order to enable the spread of Jesus' message to the entire known world.

 We have to describe in a few words the characteristics of this new dominion, which would become the Roman Empire, and to point out its providential connection with the spread and consolidation of the Church.

 In the first place, this dominion was not a pervading influence exerted by a restless and intellectual people, but it was the grasping power of an external government.
-The idea of law had grown up with the growth of the Romans and wherever they went they carried it with them.
-Wherever their armies were marching or encamping, there always attended them, like a mysterious presence, the spirit of the City of Rome.
+The idea of law had grown up with the growth of Rome and wherever it went it carried it with them.
+Wherever Roman armies were marching or encamping, there always attended them, like a mysterious presence, the spirit of the city of Rome.
 Universal conquest and permanent occupation were the ends at which they aimed.
 Strength and organization were the characteristics of their sway.

-Of the metropolis of Rome itself, it may be enough to say, that his life is exactly embraced between its two great times of renovation, that of Augustus on the one hand, who (to use his own expression) having found it a city of brick left it a city of marble, and that of Nero on the other, when the great conflagration afforded an opportunity for a new arrangement of its streets and buildings.
+Of the metropolis of Rome itself, it may be enough to say, that its life is exactly embraced between its two great times of renovation, that of Augustus on the one hand, who (to use his own expression) having found it a city of brick left it a city of marble, and that of Nero on the other, when the great conflagration afforded an opportunity for a new arrangement of its streets and buildings.

-These great works may be safely taken as emblems of the magnitude, strength, grandeur, and solidity of the Empire.
+These great works may be safely taken as emblems of the magnitude, strength, grandeur, and solidity of Rome's Empire.
 They, however, are emblems, no less, of the tyranny and cruelty which had presided over its formation, and of the general suffering which pervaded it.
-The statues, with which the metropolis and the Roman houses were profusely decorated, had been brought from plundered provinces, and many of them had swelled the triumphs of conquerors on the Capitol.
+The statues, with which Rome and the Roman houses were profusely decorated, had been brought from plundered provinces, and many of them had swelled the triumphs of conquerors on the Capitol.